nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

 Requirements and Best Practices
 ---------------------------------

-For Nuage Networks Virtualized Services Platform (VSP) (Virtualized Services Directory [VSD] and Virtualized Services Controller [VSC]) requirements and best practices, see the *VSP User Guide* for the deployment requirements.
-Before deploying OpenStack, the VSP components (VSD and VSC) should already be deployed.
+For Nuage Networks Virtualized Services Platform (VSP) (Virtualized Services Directory [VSD]) requirements and best practices, see the *VSP User Guide* for the deployment requirements.
+Before deploying OpenStack, the VSP components (VSD) should already be deployed.

 For Red Hat OpenStack Platform Director 13 requirements and best practices, see the Red Hat upstream documentation: https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html/director_installation_and_usage/